endurantgames/cosmiclegends/src/chargen/facets.md

 problems by thinking about them and gathering information, not as a measure of their “intelligence” or, heaven forbid, “IQ”.
 :::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::

+# Facets {#toc-facets}

+Each hero's nature is defined by their scores in 5 different facets, which represent their approaches to solving problems.

+- **Action** - a direct, straight-forward approach
+- **Adventure** - a reactive approach, adapting to changing situations
+- **Detective** - a logical approach, based on gathering information
+- **Mystery** - a subtle approach, incorporating hidden motives and actions
+- **Suspense** - an approach based on using the senses to become aware of the environment

+Each of your hero's facets start with a score of 1, and you have 5 additional points to distribute to them.